Naxomiun/CabifyMobileChallenge/README.md

 ## MVI

 MVI used hand in hand with compose allows an easy use of unidirectional data flow (UDF) and a simple way to compose UI through a state machine as the unique source of truth.
-This project uses Redux pattern to apply this MVI.
+This project uses Redux pattern to apply this MVI; this helps us to keep our classes and actions much cleaner, with less liabilities and easily testable.
+These patterns may not be useful in small projects like this one.
+The intention is to serve as an example of how what it can be achieved.

 ### How it works?